-Note You should use Wonderware Historian to save historical InTouch data for large applications, or when you want to create detailed reports.
-Refer to Wonderware Historian documentation for details about configuring historical logging.
+Note: You should use Historian Server to save historical InTouch data for large applications, or when you want to create detailed reports.
+Refer to Historian Server documentation for details about configuring historical logging.

-The figure below shows tag data from a pump saved to historical log files or an optional Wonderware Historian database.
+The following figure shows tag data from a pump saved to historical log files and/or Historian Server database.
 The InTouch Historical Logger writes a log entry each time a tag's value changes more than its specified log deadband range.

-The InTouch HMI creates two log files.
+When storing data to historical log files, the InTouch HMI creates two log files.
 One file contains logged data stored in a proprietary format.
 The other file is an index to the data.

-Names are assigned to the two log files with the following format:

-YYMMDD00.LGH and YYMMDD00.IDX
+Names are assigned to the two log files with the following format: YYMMDD00.LGH and YYMMDD00.IDX where:

-where: